-F. Michael Maloof is a former Defense Department official who worked as an analyst in a controversial Pentagon policy outfit—sometimes referred to as the Office of Special Plans—whose work was the subject of various official investigations because of allegations that it produced inaccurate intelligence aimed at justifying the invasion of Iraq.
-In December 2001, Maloof was stripped of his security clearance and forced to go on leave apparently as a result of his connections to a Lebanese-American businessman named Imad El Haje,who was being investigated for his alleged involvement in a gun-running scheme to Liberia.
+F. Michael Maloof is a writer for the right-wing WorldNetDaily (WND).
+Maloof previously worked as an analyst in a controversial Pentagon policy outfit called the Office of Special Plans, whose work was the subject of various investigations because of allegations that it produced inaccurate intelligence aimed at justifying the invasion of Iraq.
+In December 2001, Maloof was stripped of his security clearance and forced to go on leave apparently as a result of his connections to a Lebanese-American businessman named Imad El Haje, who was being investigated for his alleged involvement in a gun-running scheme to Liberia.

-Since leaving government, Maloof has been a contributor to conservative media, including the G2 Bulletin, a subscription-only "independent, online intelligence resource" that is published by the right-wing WorldNetDaily (WND).
+Maloof has contributed to various conservative media outlets, including the G2 Bulletin, a subscription-only "independent, online intelligence resource" that is published by the right-wing WorldNetDaily (WND).
 In May 2011, WND announced in a press release that Maloof had been named a "senior reporter" in its Washington bureau.

-The WND press release stated that Maloof had been employed by the Defense Department as a "specialized trainer for border guards and Special Forces in select countries of the Caucasus and Central Asia," had been the Pentagon's "director of Technology Security Operations," and that he had "provided combat tracking training to U.S. Marines and has a background in executive protection, intermediate and advanced evasive and defensive driving, basic and advanced route analysis, surveillance detection and attack recognition, as well as off-road driving."
+The WND press release stated that Maloof had been employed by the Defense Department as a "specialized trainer for border guards and Special Forces in select countries of the Caucasus and Central Asia" and as the Pentagon's "director of Technology Security Operations."
+It added that he had "provided combat tracking training to U.S. Marines and has a background in executive protection, intermediate and advanced evasive and defensive driving, basic and advanced route analysis, surveillance detection and attack recognition, as well as off-road driving."

 Office of Special Plans